landaire/unfuck/README.md

     -v               Enable verbose logging

 OPTIONS:
-        --decompiler <decompiler>    Only dump strings frmo the stage4 code.
-Do not do any further processing [env:
-                                     UNFUCK_DECOMPILER=]  [default: uncompyle6]
+        --decompiler <decompiler>    Your favorite Python 2.7 bytecode decompiler.
+This program assumes the decompiler's first positional argument is the file to decompile, and it prints the decompiled output to stdout [env: UNFUCK_DECOMPILER=]  [default: uncompyle6]

 ARGS:
     <input-obfuscated-file>    Input obfuscated file